 In Nicaragua, twenty-four former members of the disbanded national guard went on trial on Monday (17 December).

-In Nicaragua, twenty-four former members of the disbanded national guard went on trial on Monday (17 December).
+Background: In Nicaragua, twenty-four former members of the disbanded national guard went on trial on Monday (17 December).
 They were accused of committing crimes against the people under the regime of the ousted President Anastasio Somoza, whose family ruled the Central American country for forty-five years.